On a minimax principle in spectral gaps: Heinz inequality

 Since $S$ is bijective and $S^{-1}$ maps $\Dom(\Lambda_2)$ onto $\Dom(\Lambda_1)$ by hypothesis, one verifies in an analogous way that $S^{-1}$ maps $\Dom(\abs{\Lambda_2}^\nu)$ into $\Dom(\abs{\Lambda_1}^\nu)$.
 This shows the converse inclusion and, hence, completes the proof. \end{proof}

-The last corollary discussed here is related to the question whether an operator sum agrees with the operator associated to the sum of the corresponding forms, at least in the semibounded setting.
+The last corollary discussed here is related to the question whether an operator sum represents the sum of the corresponding forms.
 Part~(b) of this corollary can in some sense also be regarded as an extension of~\cite[Lemma~2.2.7]{SchmDiss} to not necessarily off-diagonal perturbations.

 \begin{corollary}[{cf.~\cite[Lemma~2.2.7]{SchmDiss}}] Let $\Lambda$ be a self-adjoint operator on a Hilbert space with inner product $\scprod{\cdot , \cdot}$, and let $K$ be an operator on the same Hilbert space.